MaskingTechnology/comify/docs/webui/README.md

 Our basic design rule: components are dumb!
 A component can define actions, but does not implement them.
 Features will provide the implementation, because they know the context of use.

 Also, primary components can be bound to a domain model.
-Elementary components can not because they are even dumber.
+Elementary components cannot, because they are even dumber.

 ### Design system